 At that time Jesus said, "I praise You, Father, Lord of heaven and earth.
 (Matthew 11:25).

 The Father was Jesus Christ's Lord.
+The Father was his God, the Lord God.
 The Lord of Lord Jesus was the Father.
 The Lord Jesus has a Lord but the Father does not.
 The Lord Jesus has a Lord but the Lord God does not.
 The Head of every man is Christ and the Head of Christ is God.
 The Lord of every man is Jesus and the Lord of Jesus is God.
 The Lord of Jesus is God; our Father the Lord God has no Lord.
 One of these Lords has a Lord but the other does not.
 This is because they are not the same Lord.
 Simply understanding these common sense facts tells us plainly there are two Lords whom Christians recognize.

 The kingdom of the world has become the kingdom of our Lord and of His Christ; and He will reign forever and ever.
 (Revelation 11:15).